Tejaswireddyallam/GDPFall2024-Group2/README.md

 Analyzed use cases related to user registration and prescription management, ensuring efficient and secure processes.

 Analysed the prototype list and Created draft document with the list of prototypes.

+Analysed the creation of use cases(Iteration 1) and made a draft of some cases regarding telemedicine.